hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ---
 ## Introduction

-When using the HPE RESTful Interface Tool ([iLOrest](http://hpe.com/info/resttool)) or other applications like the Smart Update Manager ([SUM](https://www.hpe.com/us/en/servers/smart-update.html)) or the integrated Smart Update Tool ([iSUT](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00068223en_us)) you may get errors similar to: `Chif driver not found, please check that the chif driver is installed`, without any other information to identify the origin of the problem or to fix it.
-This article attempts to explain when this error occurs and why.
+When using the HPE RESTful Interface Tool ([iLOrest](http://hpe.com/info/resttool)) or other applications, like the Smart Update Manager ([SUM](https://www.hpe.com/us/en/servers/smart-update.html)) or the integrated Smart Update Tool ([iSUT](https://support.hpe.com/hpesc/public/docDisplay?docLocale=en_US&docId=emr_na-a00068223en_us)), you may get errors similar to the one shown below without any other information to identify the origin of the problem or how to fix it.

+Chif driver not found, please check that the chif driver is installed

+This article attempts to explain what causes this error and why.

 ## What is the CHIF driver ?

 The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between applications and the Insight Lights Out (iLO) within HPE iLO based servers.
-In the details, it is a dynamic loadable library (`.dll`) on Windows and a shared object (`.so`) on Linux.
+It is stored as a dynamic loadable library file (`.dll`) on Microsoft Windows and a shared object (`.so`) on Linux.

 This driver can only be loaded by applications when an iLO chip set is embedded in the computer.

 ![The CHIF driver allows communication between applications and iLO](/img/chifdriver.png "The CHIF driver allows communication between applications and iLO")

-The CHIF driver is packaged with HPE applications requiring it and you don't need to import it manually.
-However, for home grown applications using the HPE Redfish library or PowerShell Cmdlets (i.e. [HPESysinfoCmdlets](https://www.powershellgallery.com/packages?q=HPESysinfoCmdlets)), you will have to  install it from HPE Software ProLiant Pack (SPP) or download it from the [HPE Support Center](https://internal.support.hpe.com/hpesc/public/km/search#q=ilo%205%20channel%20interface%20driver&t=DriversandSoftware&sort=relevancy&numberOfResults=25) before a manual installation if not already installed by an application requiring it.
+The CHIF driver comes packaged with HPE applications requiring it.
+You don't need to import it manually.
+However, for home grown applications using the HPE Redfish library or PowerShell Cmdlets (i.e. [HPESysinfoCmdlets](https://www.powershellgallery.com/packages?q=HPESysinfoCmdlets)), you will have to  install it from the HPE Software ProLiant Pack (SPP) or download it from the [HPE Support Center](https://internal.support.hpe.com/hpesc/public/km/search#q=ilo%205%20channel%20interface%20driver&t=DriversandSoftware&sort=relevancy&numberOfResults=25) before manual installation if it has not already been installed by an application that required it.

 ## Quick reminder of iLOrest in-band management

-The [iLOrest](http://hpe.com/info/resttool) tool allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).
+The [iLOrest](http://hpe.com/info/resttool) tool allows in-band and out-of-band Redfish management, as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).

 If you are logged in an HPE iLO 4 or iLO 5 based server as a privileged user (`root` or `Administrator`), you can perform in-band management tasks with iLOrest without providing any credentials.
 You just have to issue GET or SET commands in a straight forward manner to query the local iLO Redfish service.